chaw/r7rs-libs/README.md

 * srfi 27  for Kawa only: A wrapper around the JVM's Random class.
 * srfi 42  simply the reference implementation
 * srfi 63  SLIB's array.scm implemented as a srfi library
-* srfi 64  for Chibi only: A partial implementation, wrapping (chibi test)
+* srfi 64  for Chibi only: A partial implementation, wrapping (chibi test) -- required for all tests with Chibi

 The SRFIs are organised in the 'srfis' folder, by implementation.